Boykin Spaniel

 Boykin Spaniel grooming

 Boykin Spaniels are active dogs that require a proper amount of daily activities in order to be happy and healthy.
-Long walks, bike rides, jogging, hiking can all do the trick.
-These dogs will do be with an active person who regularly exercises.
+Long walks, bike rides, jogging, and hiking can all do the trick.
+These dogs will be with an active person who regularly exercises.
 You can also take your dog to the dog park so he can play with other canine friends.

 Training and socialization

-Since these dogs are very energetic you will have to devote your time to training.
+Since these dogs are very energetic, you will have to devote your time to training.
 They are wonderful dogs that will listen to your commands and will try to please you, and because of that, training them is generally easy.
-During training always use positive training reinforcement methods such as praises and treats.
+During training, always use positive training reinforcement methods such as praises and treats.

 Boykin Spaniel and kids

-Boykin Spaniela and other animals
+Boykin Spaniel and other animals

 Health problems

 This is a breed with a life expectancy of 10-15 years, and Boykin Spaniels are generally healthy dogs.
 However, there are some health problems that you should be aware of if you are thinking about this dog breed.
-This breed is prone to hip dysplasia, eye diseases, patellar luxation, and heart diseases.
-Rarely you can see problems such as elbow dysplasia, hypothyroidism, and Cushing disease.
+This breed is prone to

 Boykin Spaniel breeders

-This is still a fairly rare breed so don't be attempted to buy a dog from a bad or puppy mill breeder if a good breeder has put you on a waiting list.
-If you want a dog immediately we would suggest that you search your local animal shelters because there is a chance that you will find Boykin Spaniel there.
+This is still a fairly rare breed, so don't be attempted to buy a dog from a bad or puppy mill breeder if a good breeder has put you on a waiting list.
+If you want a dog immediately, we would suggest that you search your local animal shelters because there is a chance that you will find Boykin Spaniel there.

 Boykin spaniels are great family dogs with whom you will enjoy every minute of the day.
 With proper socialization, you will not have any problems with your dog.